lizmat/raku-all-modules/cpan/WARRINGD/Font-FreeType/lib/Font/FreeType/Face.md

 ### glyph-images(str)

-Returns an array of [glyphs-images](GlyphImage.md) for the unicode string.
+Returns an array of [glyphs-images](GlyphImage.md) for the Unicode string.

 ### forall-chars(_code-ref_)